Horseback Riding

 racing, and keyhole races.

-nearby storage shed, out of sight of the barn, stores truckloads of
+nearby storage building, out of sight of the barn, stores truckloads of

 hay.
-All horse facilities, including a large pasture, are well away
+All horse facilities, including the pasture, are well away

 from home sites.